ricottatosta/ember-wiz/README.md

         App.advanceReadiness();
     });

+## How does it work

+It is an AMD module following ES6 module behavior.
+It will be exported as follow:

+`{"default": decorator, "Router": Router, "RoutingService": RoutingService};`

+It can be used as decorator:

+`module.default(applicationInstance);`

+or extending each component:

+`[application:main].Router = module.Router.extend();`

+`[application:main].RoutingService = module.RoutingService.extend();`

-## Key Components
+## Key components

-`[application:main].loadRoute(target)`
+`[router:main].loadRoute(target)`

 Used to preload and register factories and to cache factory instances.
-It preloads route, controller and template files of any route in the target not loaded yet.
+It preloads route, controller and template files of any route in the target not loaded yet, `route:application`  included.
 Returns an Ember Promise.

 `[router:main].startRouting()`